mazetoken/vandals/README.md

 ![Vandals](img/vandals200.png)

-VANDALS is digital arts appreciation token running on Bitcoin Cash blockchain (as SLP - Simple Ledger Protocol token and SEP20 - SmartBCH token).
+VANDALS is a tribute token to digital arts running on Bitcoin Cash blockchain (as SLP - Simple Ledger Protocol token and SEP20 - SmartBCH token).
 70 million VANDALS is locked in a Vesting Wallet [contract](https://github.com/mazetoken/vandals/blob/main/contracts/VestingWallet.sol) since November 4, 2021.
 Vesting (time-lock) duration period is 2 years.
 The Vesting Wallet allows to release VANDALS tokens partially.

 VANDALS like to travel from wallet to wallet.
 The token is a tradable asset, but there is no expectation od profit.
 Do your own research.

 _Stay away!
 Rude and Rough._

 Website: https://vandalstoken.onuniverse.com

+VANDALS is Maze Token Underworld: https://mazetoken.github.io/vandals/

 ----------------------------------------------------------------------------------------------